-John HEWITT was born 22nd July 1849 in Pendleton (near Salford), Lancashire.
-He was the forth of ten children born to John HEWITT, a Solicitor, and Jane Ann ARMITAGE.
-His parents married in 1842 when his father was age 40 (and recently widowed) and mother age 22.
+John HEWITT was born on 22nd July 1849 in Pendleton (near Salford), Lancashire.
+He was the fourth of ten children born to John HEWITT, a solicitor, and Jane Ann ARMITAGE.
+His parents married in 1842 when his father was age 40 (and recently widowed) and his mother was age 22.
 John Snr’s first marriage was to Sarah Pope LOWNDES in 1839, but she sadly died just two years later of “childbed fever” at age 37.
 There is no evidence the baby survived or was even born alive.
-John’s father was also one of ten children and his grandfather Thomas HEWITT was an Attorney at Law.
-John’s maternal grandfather was Sir Elkanah ARMITAGE, Cotton Manufacturer, Mayor of Manchester from 1846, and Salford Police Commissioner.
+John’s father was also one of ten children and his grandfather Thomas HEWITT was an attorney at law.
+John’s maternal grandfather was Sir Elkanah ARMITAGE, a cotton manufacturer, Mayor of Manchester from 1846, and Salford Police Commissioner.
 He was also a Liberal, and a noted dissenter, opposing the dominance of the Church, Tory politics and the landed gentry.

 John Snr & Jane’s first child was born in 1843 (Mary), second in 1846 (Edward) and third in early 1848 (Eliza).
-Then in early May, Thomas died age 2 from hooping cough.
-Their fourth child (John) was born mid 1849.
-Jane was living with her mother-in-law in the 1851 census (at Bucklow Hill, Millington, Cheshire), along with two of their three children surviving children (Mary was living with an aunt and John Snr wasn’t present, nor have I found him elsewhere as yet).
-Their fifth child was born late 1851 (Ellen), sixth in late 1853 (Thomas), and seventh in mid 1855 (Edward).
+Then in early May, Thomas died at age 2 from hooping cough.
+Their fourth child (John) was born in mid-1849.
+Jane was living with her mother-in-law in the 1851 census (at Bucklow Hill, Millington, Cheshire), along with two of their three children surviving children (Mary was living with an aunt and John Snr wasn’t present, nor have I found him elsewhere).
+Their fifth child was born in late 1851 (Ellen), their sixth in late 1853 (Thomas), and their seventh in mid-1855 (Edward).
 Sadly Edward died one week after his birth due to an obstruction in his bowel.
-Their eight child was born mid 1856 (Elkanah), ninth in late 1857 (Edward), and their tenth and final child in mid 1860 (Frank).
+Their eighth child was born mid-1856 (Elkanah), their ninth in late 1857 (Edward), and their tenth and final child in mid-1860 (Frank).

 John Snr was living at 11 Shawberry Road, Pendleton, Lancashire in the 1861 census with a cook and housemaid, whilst Jane and all eight children were living at 14 New Bath Street, Southport, Lancashire.
 The family had a housemaid and a nurse.

 In the 1871 census, the family were living at 2 Leaf Square, Salford, Lancashire (finally John Snr was at home!).
 Only Mary was not present, having just got married.
-John Jnr was now 21 and working as an assistant to a yarn agent.
-There was also three servants living with them (a domestic, housemaid and cook).
+John Jnr was now 21 and working as an “assistant to a yarn agent”.
+There were also three servants living with them (a domestic, housemaid and cook).

-The Medical Directory of 1885/1890 lists John’s medical credentials, which shows he was a highly educated and qualified doctor:
+The Medical Directory of 1885/1890 lists John’s medical credentials, which show he was a highly educated and qualified doctor:

 - M.R.C.P.
 Edinburg 1881, L. and L.M.
 1879